 The tutorials below are recommended as supplementary training.

 - Sponsored Projects Academy: A training program for University of Nevada, Reno research administrators.
 Individuals who assist their unit or cost center with research administration are highly encouraged to attend.

-- Program Income on Grants: A tutorial on program income including the activities that may generate program income and the different ways sponsors treat program income.
-Attendees will also gain an understanding of th expenses for which program income may be used and how program income is accounted for in Workday.
+- Program income on grants: A tutorial on program income including the activities that may generate program income and the different ways sponsors treat program income.
+Attendees will also gain an understanding of the expenses for which program income may be used and how program income is accounted for in Workday.